 To ensure that you’re drinking enough water, you should bring a water bottle wherever you go.
 Focus on fluids and it does not necessarily mean drinking plain water alone to suffice the hydration needs.

 Add some zest to your water by adding lime juice or fresh lemon.
 If you dine out, drink water instead of other refreshments.
-You can also reduce the consumption of coffee because it contains caffeine that is known as a diuretic.
-Likewise, sugary drinks can increase the blood sugar level and calories, thus they should be avoided.
+You can also reduce the consumption of coffee because it contains caffeine which is known as a diuretic.
+Likewise, sugary drinks can increase blood sugar levels and calories, thus they should be avoided.

 Keep things simple.
 Drink when you’re thirsty.
-Observe your body because everything is manifested and showed in the appearance of your body.
+Observe your body because everything is manifested and shown in the appearance of your body.

 Janice Thompson is a wellness enthusiast with a passion for helping others lead healthy and fulfilling lives.
 With a background in nutrition and a love for cooking, Janice has dedicated her career to sharing tips and tricks for living a healthy lifestyle and maintaining a balanced diet.